 MC has funding available for travel grants for study abroad.
 Application for these grants is concurrent with your study abroad application.
 These grants include the Ragsdale, TRAAVEL, and Carter awards.

-Because study abroad involves additional expenses, such as transportation, passport/visa fees, and travel insurance, it is important to meet with the financial aid office to see how this will affect your financial aid package.
+Because study abroad involves additional expenses, such as transportation, passport/visa fees, and travel insurance, it is important to meet with the financial aid office to see how this can affect your financial aid package.
 In many cases, additional aid is available.
-Work-Study is the one kind of aid that is NOT available for study abroad.
-If you currently have a work-study position, you will need to check with your supervisor and the Financial Aid Office before you depart to determine whether the job will be there for you upon your return to MC.
+Work-study is the one kind of aid that is NOT available for study abroad.
+If you currently have a work-study position, you will need to check with your supervisor and the Financial Aid Office before you depart to determine whether your job will be there upon your return to MC.

 It is important to consider what kind of insurance coverage will protect you from potential major financial problems while abroad.

 In order to ensure that all Maryville College students participating on an education abroad program have necessary health insurance, Maryville College has instituted a policy that all students participating on a college-related travel abroad program must purchase the travel health insurance policy as designated by the International Programming Committee.
-Travel Medical Insurance offers coverage above and beyond the coverage that is often not part of regular US health plan coverage.
-For example it covers repatriation of remains, emergency medical evacuation, emergency medical reunion and 24-support assistance service.
+Travel Medical Insurance offers coverage above and beyond the coverage that is often not part of regular U.S. health plan coverage.
+For example, it covers repatriation of remains, emergency medical evacuation, emergency medical reunion and 24-hour support assistance service.
 These are very specific elements that meet needs that normal health insurance plans do not.

-Study Abroad Participants should, however, always consider one's own health condition, talk with one's physician, and ensure that one has adequate coverage to meet your personal needs on top of the Maryville College Travel Health Insurance.
-Note that pre-existing conditions are excluded from coverage.
+A study abroad participant should, however, always consider one's own health condition, talk with one's physician, and ensure that one has adequate coverage to meet your personal needs on top of the Maryville College Travel Health Insurance.
+Note that preexisting conditions are excluded from coverage.